rybafish/rybafish.github.io/tech.md

 # Technologies
-PyQt used as main visual library
+PyQt used as UI library.

 PyHDB - opensource SAP HANA driver maintained by SAP used to connect to SAP HANA DB

 # Features